 Maximize uptime and downtime coverage.
 For many businesses, uptime is pivotal.
 To keep things running, they rely on the ability to scale and leverage remote work teams or serve customers from anywhere.
-For these kinds of businesses, cloud communications maximizes uptime and coverage through multiple, remotely hosted data centers, helping them avoid costly interruptions and downtime.
+For these kinds of businesses, once they have learned how to manage a secure remote workspace and are confident in doing so, cloud communications maximize uptime and coverage through multiple, remotely hosted data centers, helping them avoid costly interruptions and downtime.

 7. Affordable Redundancy

 Leverage shared resources.
 With an on-site communication system, hardware and software geographic redundancy can be challenging to deliver.
 But when multiple businesses share resources in a cloud environment, they get access to a level of redundancy that would be too expensive to procure with an on-site solution.